Get Our FREE Guide to Landing a Remote Job You Love

 Not to keep picking on Lizu, our graphic designer, but she signs off for the day (or her night) around 9:30am my time.
 That means that if I realize I need something from her that I haven’t assigned, I won’t get it until I start the next morning.
 Luckily, remote work means putting processes in place where those kind of moments don’t happen—or at least happen rarely.
 It’s all about doing proper planning (which we do through Scrum) to make sure everyone knows what’s coming.

-Is Remote Work Right For You?
+Is Remote Work Right For Me?

 The big question, right?
 If you’re not sure if remote work is right for you (maybe because you’re one of those people I mentioned earlier who has a hard time self-motivating), try this article to start and maybe download our remote work guide as well.